alephnode/alephnode/src/pages/13-jiggy-jest-jenkins-one/index.md

 Another benefit is that, when describing _how_ to do something instead of _actually_ doing it, you're less likely to get entangled in busy functions that try to do more than one thing or are tightly coupled (keep it SOLID, people).

-More specifically _leading_ with tests stems from the fact that it's simply more difficult or time-consuming to write them afterward, and often times get nixed in planning for the sake of delivering more features.
+More specifically, _leading_ with tests stems from the fact that it's simply more difficult or time-consuming to write them afterward, and often times get nixed in planning for the sake of delivering more features.

 Once the tests are written, we can use them to protect our code from breaking changes by having them run whenever pull requests are opened against a repo, as well as during deployments.
 This is invaluable for anyone who's ever open-sourced a project or worked on a project with more than a few people.